sparklive/rustmailer/README.md

 If you don’t want to build manually, you can follow the Docker-based installation guide here:
 📄 [Install via Docker](https://docs.rustmailer.com/docs/install/docker)

-> 🔐 RustMailer comes with a free 14-day trial and supports up to 5 mail accounts without a license.
+> 🔐 RustMailer comes with a free 14-day trial and supports up to 10 email accounts without a license.
 See [License](#license) for details.

 ## ⚙️ Configuration